- How travel money card works

 While most debit cards don’t have an additional fee for making overseas purchases (besides the currency conversion fee), some charge as much as $5.

-When using a credit or debit card overseas, what can really sting you is the currency conversion fee, which tends to be around 2-4% of the transaction or withdrawal.
+What can really sting you when using your credit or debit card when travelling overseas is the currency conversion fee, which tends to be around 2-4% of the transaction or withdrawal.
 This fee is charged on any transaction you make with your card.
 The highest currency conversion fee on the market for a credit or debit card at the time of writing (November 2018) is 3.65%.
 This can have a marked difference to your final holiday bill:

 |Amount spent on credit card||0%||2%||3.65%|